 Our research projects: Working together for innovations

-The “OptiModal” project (optimization of intermodal transport in rural areas) is developing suitable tools for the planning and optimization of demand-driven transport in combination with scheduled services.
+Optimization of intermodal transport in rural areas (“EMILIA”): This project is developing suitable tools for the planning and optimization of demand-driven transport in combination with scheduled services.
 The project is creating a simulation as a digital twin for the evaluation of offers.
 With the help of optimization tools, the services are then improved and re-evaluated with the simulation.
 Structural, movement and usage data of existing mobility services as well as analytical methods including neural networks are used to develop the tools.
-(2024 – 2026)
+(2024 – 2027)

 Partners: Hochschule Hof – Institut für Informationssysteme der Hochschule Hof (iisys), Technische Universität München – Lehrstuhl für Verkehrstechnik, Fluxguide Ausstellungssysteme GmbH, Plan4Better GmbH